eyolfson/research-2016-ecoop-artifact/README.md

 These results should correspond to the paper.

+### Mosh

+    cd ~/experiments
+    python build.py mosh
+    CSAN_OPTIONS=log_path=mosh.log mosh/pkg/mosh/usr/bin/mosh-server
+    pkill mosh-server

+Again, similar to the last case, use the group script:

+    python group.py mosh

+These results should correspond to the paper.

+### LLVM

+Similar to before, LLVM compiles `llvm-tblgen` and executes it as part of its build process.
+Therefore after running the build script the results should be accessible with:

+    cd ~/experiments
+    python group.py llvm-build

+### Wayland / Weston

+First build Wayland and install the package:

+    cd ~/experiments
+    python build.py wayland
+    sudo pacman -U wayland/wayland-1.9.0-1-x86_64.pkg.tar.xz

+Then you can build weston:

+    python build.py weston

+Again, run the produced executable:

+    CSAN_OPTIONS=log_path=weston.log weston/pkg/weston/usr/bin/weston

+### Tesseract

+Similar to Fish, you may need to also include `LD_LIBRARY_PATH` like so:

+    CSAN_OPTIONS=log_path=tesseract.log LD_LIBRARY_PATH=pkg/tesseract/usr/lib pkg/tesseract/usr/bin/tesseract

+### LevelDB

+Similar to LLVM, tests are run as part of the build process.

+### Protobuf

+Similar to LLVM, tests are run as part of the build process.

 ## Timing

 To collect the timing results, for example for Protobuf, do the following: